 Cumberland man charged in wife's death

 Feb.
-22—CUMBERLAND — An Allegany County grand jury has returned an indictment against a Cumberland man in connection with the death of his wife, who disappeared from the Amherst Avenue residence they shared with their children more than eight months ago, authorities said Wednesday.
+23—CUMBERLAND, Md. — An Allegany County grand jury has returned an indictment against a Cumberland man in connection with the death of his wife, who disappeared from the Amherst Avenue residence they shared with their children more than eight months ago, authorities said Wednesday.

 Jesse Austin Donahue, 29, was being held Wednesday at the Allegany County Detention Center without bond after being served with the first-degree murder indictment Monday, according to the County Combined Criminal Investigation Unit (C3I).